randomPoison/randomPoison.github.io/_drafts/unity-code-sharing.md

 You can have a look at the [DotNetGamePrototype](https://github.com/randomPoison/DotNetGamePrototype) repository to see the example project used for testing.

+> TODO: Clarify that this is talking about using a Unity front end with a non-Unity back end.

 # Part One: Technical Issues

 At the most basic level, most C# code will be source-compatible between a Unity project and a standalone .NET C# project.
 That is, if you copy-and-paste the source code from one to the other, it will almost certainly compile and run as expected.
 There are a few caveats to this, though: